-World reactions to the surprise attack by Palestinian Hamas on Israel
+World reaction to surprise attack by Palestinian Hamas on Israel

 Iran

-An adviser to Iran’s Supreme Leader Ali Hosseini Khamenei said that Iran supported the Palestinians’ attack, the semi-official ISNA news site reported.
+An adviser to Supreme Leader Ali Hosseini Khamenei said Iran supported the Palestinians’ attack, the semi-official ISNA news site reported.

 “We congratulate the Palestinian fighters,” it quoted adviser Rahim Safavi as saying.
 “We will stand by the Palestinian fighters until the liberation of Palestine and Jerusalem.”